-Children in the 5th grade program attend with their school class, one day a week for six weeks.
+Children in the 5th grade program attend with their school class for 6 days of instruction.
 There are currently seven STARBASE classrooms at four sites across Oklahoma.
 STARBASE 2.0 (for children in 6th-8th grade) provides an afterschool club for four hours per month focusing on STEM projects, goal setting and teambuilding.
-There are currently nine STARBASE 2.0 programs in schools.

 Why is STEM so important to our nation's future?